What is an arterial or venous occlusion in the retina?

 It causes a lack of oxygen in the tissue, and this can suffer a heart attack

-It causes loss of painless vision and, in the case of embolism; there is a risk that they will also reach the brain.
+It causes a painless vision loss and, in the case of emboli, there is a risk that they also reach the brain.

 In general, there is no effective treatment.
-Only if it is due to inflammation of the vessel, it could be treated with anti-inflammatories.
-Important to control the risk factors to avoid problems in other organs
+Only if it is due to an inflammation of the vessel, it could be treated with anti-inflammatories.
+It is important to control risk factors to avoid problems in other organs

 As its name suggests, an occlusion of the retinal artery or vein is a blockage in the level of blood flow that runs through this vessel.